The unintended effects of universalizing social pensions: Evidence from Mexico: Introduction

 \section{Introduction}

 In the face of demographic aging and limited social security coverage, non-contributory pensions have emerged as a critical policy tool for improving the well-being of older adults in low- and middle-income countries.
-Designed to provide regular cash support to elderly individuals excluded from formal retirement systems, these programs have become a central pillar of social protection strategies, particularly in regions with high rates of old-age poverty and informality in the labor market.
-A growing body of research has emphasized their potential to enhance consumption, reduce vulnerability, and influence household dynamics, especially where traditional family support structures are weakening or insufficient to meet the needs of aging populations \citep{barrientos2006, leisering2009, dethier2010}.
+Designed to provide regular cash support to elderly individuals excluded from formal retirement systems, these programs have become a central pillar of social protection strategies, particularly in regions with high rates of old-age poverty and labor market informality.
+A growing body of research has emphasized their potential to enhance consumption, reduce vulnerability, and influence household dynamics, especially where traditional family support structures are weakening or insufficient to meet the needs of aging populations \citep{barrientos2006, Case2007, leisering2009, dethier2010, aguila2020living}.

-Initial studies of social pensions focused on their effects on household consumption, education, and intra-household resource allocation, rather than directly on poverty outcomes \citep{case1998, Duflo2003}.
+Initial studies of social pensions focused on their effects on household consumption, education, and intra-household resource allocation, rather than directly on poverty outcomes \citep{case1998, Duflo2003, aguila2017}.
 This focus partly reflected the fact that early programs were typically means-tested and thus targeted to the poorest, limiting the scope for analyzing marginal poverty effects.
-However, even when not means-tested, as in some rural programs in China and Mexico, much of the empirical literature prioritized labor market behavior and select health indicators, such as depression and subjective well-being \citep{juarez2015, bando2016, aguila2017, aguila2020living}.
+However, even when not means-tested, as in some rural programs in China, India, and Mexico, much of the empirical literature prioritized labor market behavior \citep{ardington2009, juarez2015} and select health indicators, such as depression and subjective well-being \citep{Kaushal2014, Galiani2016, huang2021}.

-More recently, a second generation of research has begun to systematically evaluate the poverty-reducing potential of these programs.
-Newer studies of China, Mexico, and South Korea's social pension programs find that non-contributory pensions significantly reduce extreme poverty, though their effects on broader poverty rates and labor force participation are more mixed \citep{avila2024, ku2025, zhou2025}.
-These contributions have also raised concerns about inefficient targeting, suggesting that program expansions may not have reached the lowest income groups and affected work incentives through increased self-employment \citep{bando2022, avila2024}.
+More recently, a second generation of research has begun to systematically evaluate food security and the poverty-reducing potential of these programs.
+Newer studies of Bolivia, China, Hong Kong, India, and Mexico find that non-contributory pensions significantly reduce extreme poverty, although their effects on broader poverty measures and labor force participation are more mixed \citep{Unnikrishnan2020, Bottan2021, avila2024, Zhu2023, zhou2025}.
+These contributions have also highlighted important policy trade-offs, including the extent to which pension expansions reach economically vulnerable populations and the possibility that non-labor income may alter work incentives or household investment decisions \citep{bando2022, avila2024}.